laszlocph/website/_posts/2016-10-12-Mastering-test-environments-with-Docker.md

 I hope you are as pumped about the screen above as I am.
 While the script can be made web based, more robust, etc, I achieved what I set out to do.

 For me Docker lived up to the promise.
-Especially as **the rabbit hole was never too deep**.
+Especially as the rabbit hole was never too deep.
 During my research, problems were easy to resolve after half an hour of searching and making sensible choices.
 Docker is here and can provide real productivity improvements.

 I also reached the bleeding edge of the ecosystem.
 While Docker Compose integrates with all tools, this does not stand for the clustering improvements introduced in version 1.12.
-More specifically, Compose can be pointed to a cluster and run distributed, but only with **Docker Swarm**, not with the newly introduced **Docker Engine in swarm mode**.
+More specifically, Compose can be pointed to a cluster and run distributed, but only with Docker Swarm, not with the newly introduced Docker Engine in swarm mode.

 Important to highlight that the two are not the same.